ledfut/upturn/$TURN token distribution [README].md

 No trading infrastructure provided

-This token is nott to be speculated upon
+This token is not to be speculated upon

 upturn does NOT promote trading of this token